-The museum building had to be conceptualised and designed in a way that was congruous with the adjacent Art Museum.
+The museum building had to be conceptualised and designed in a way that was congruous with the adjacent Government Art Museum.
 The building is a fabulous example of modernism done the right way.
-I have had the privilege of meeting S.D.
-Sharma (now in his late 80s) and hearing him speak his about this building.
+I have had the privilege of meeting Ar.
+Sharma and hearing him speak his about this building.

-The Architecture Museum is seldom crowded; the few visitors who are spotted inside are either foreign visitors seeking to explore Corbusier’s legacy or those with a slightly bewildered air of having accidentally wandered in.
+The Architecture Museum is seldom crowded; the few visitors who are spotted inside are either foreign visitors seeking to explore Le Corbusier’s legacy or those with a slightly bewildered air of having accidentally wandered in.

 Original drawings and plans for the city are displayed along with photographs of the developing city in various stages.
-A framed excerpt from a letter written by Mathew Nowicki just two weeks before his death is particularly poignant.
+A framed excerpt from a letter written by the architect Matthew Nowicki just two weeks before his death is particularly poignant.

-Then there is the furniture — the architecture museum has a fine collection of original pieces and recent reproductions that represent many of the designs created for Chandigarh.
+The museum has a fine collection of original pieces and recent reproductions that represent many of the designs created for Chandigarh.
 A recreation of Pierre Jeanneret’s living room gives one an intimate sense of the person Jeanneret was.

-A chance encounter with a pair of office chairs from Chandigarh sent Deepak Srinath looking into heritage furniture from the city, and Swiss architect-designer Pierre Jeanneret.Read Journal
+A chance encounter with a pair of office chairs from Chandigarh sent Deepak Srinath looking into heritage furniture from the city, and architect-designer Pierre Jeanneret.Read Journal

-Shivdatt Sharma is one of the premiere Modernist architects of India.
+Architect Shivdatt Sharma is one of the premiere modernist architects of India.
 He started out in the Chandigarh Capital Project Team under the leadership of Le Corbusier and Pierre Jeanneret.Read Journal